 Continue the vino theme and cap off a lavish two days with a satisfying dinner at The Winery Restaurant located on Main street in Downtown Grand Junction.
 Housed in a former redbrick fire station, this fine-dining establishment serves elegant New American fare.
 Counted in the extensive wine list are more than two dozen local picks, so you’re likely to find something you tried earlier in the day.
 After savoring aged steaks for your meal, a glass of Macallan 30-year Scotch whiskey makes for a refined nightcap.

 The vast, blue sky is the limit to your luxurious experience in Grand Junction.
 What’s your favorite?
-Post photos or video on social media and tag them with #ShareGJ.
+Post photos or videos on social media and tag them with #ShareGJ.